-I have been fortunate to do extensive travel and and my favorite of all the stops is the Sphinx.
+I have been fortunate to do extensive travel andmy favorite of all the stops has been the Sphinx.
 Workers carved the man-lion hybrid, whose face likely depicts the Pharaoh Khafra, into a limestone bedrock hill.
 It remains one of the world’s most recognized sculptures thousands of years after its construction.
 But how many thousands of years is that?

 Whether built by Egyptians or aliens, these workers left behind plenty of evidence of their time spent there.
 Radiocarbon dating evidence shows the tools, housing, and ovens employed by Sphinx workers were in use around 2500 BCE.
 Despite a strong consensus among archaeologists, geologists, and Egyptologists about this date, a few non-experts prefer a contrary timeline.

 There was, for example, a 1990s television movie, The Mystery of the Sphinx: New Scientific Evidence, which suggests it was built much earlier.
 Also, science fiction author John Anthony West and alchemist René Adolphe Schwaller de Lubicz have both claimed the extent of wall erosion surrounding the Sphinx is much greater than other places in Giza.
 The duo claim this could only happen if the limestone lion had been exposed to the elements thousands of years before the consensus date of 2500 BCE.

 But Skeptoid’s Brian Dunning points out that weathering can result from desert winds combining with native sand.
 Also factoring in is how soft the limestone would have been when the Sphinx was being built.
 Contrarians believe the weathering is best explained by water that flowed near the Sphinx site during a period when there was much greater rainfall.
 However, archaeologists have excellent paleoclimatology data for the region, so they know rainfall there 4500 years ago was much heavier than what it is today.